mmshahria/GlassboardTech-API-Reference/Subscriptions/POST Create a subscription.md

 <strong>reconciledAmount<strong> `number`

+Amount actually received for this subscription.
 Constraints `Min 0┃Max 6000000`.

 <strong>ownershipPercentageAtClose<strong> `number`

-Ownership Percentage At the time of Close.Constraints Min 0.
+Ownership Percentage At the time of Close.Constraints `Min 0`.
 > A close can represent the close of the entire deal or just a subset of investments (i.e. a tranche).

 <strong>ownershipPercentageAtDistribution<strong> `number`

-Ownership Percentage At the time of Distribution.Constraints Min 0.
+Ownership Percentage At the time of Distribution.Constraints `Min 0`.
 > `Distribution` means the transfer of money or property by the Fund/Deal to one or more Members with respect to their Interests, without separate consideration